prwitt/azure-demos/aks-hackathon/README.md

 }
 ```

-In case it is ot registered, the "registrationState" object will show as "NotRegistered", and you should register it with the following command before proceeding:
+To register the providers showing as "NotRegistered", you should run the following commands:

 ```console
 az provider register --namespace Microsoft.ContainerService --wait